Gladue report: Considerations by judge

-Over-representation of Aboriginal People in Criminal Justice System
+Over-representation of Indigenous people in criminal justice system

-The amendment specifically aimed to address Aboriginal over-representation and stated that in order to determine an appropriate sentence, the judge must consider the background of the accused as these can often be mitigating factors.
-The Court found that the rate of incarceration for Aboriginal offenders was extremely high, and hoped that these amendments would provide some alternatives to imprisonment.
+The amendment specifically aimed to address Indigenous over-representation and stated that in order to determine an appropriate sentence, the judge must consider the background of the accused as these can often be mitigating factors.
+The Court found that the rate of incarceration for Indigenous offenders was extremely high, and hoped that these amendments would provide some alternatives to imprisonment.
 Section 718.2(e) of the Canadian Criminal code was changed to dictate that "all available sanctions other than imprisonment that are reasonable in the circumstances should be considered for all offenders, with particular attention to the circumstances of aboriginal offenders".
 Allan Rock, Canada’s Minister of Justice at the time, explained that the amendment "aims to encourage courts to look at alternatives [which are] consistent with the protection of the public – alternatives to jail – and not simply resort to that easy answer in every case".
-Under this amendment, correctional decision makers must take into account Aboriginal social history in situations where their liberty is at stake.
-The factors include the effects of the residential school system, experience in the child welfare and adoption system, effects of dislocation and dispossession of Aboriginal peoples, level or lack of formal education and poverty and poor living conditions.
+Under this amendment, correctional decision makers must take into account Indigenous social history in situations where their liberty is at stake.
+The factors include the effects of the residential school system, experience in the child welfare and adoption system, effects of dislocation and dispossession of Indigenous peoples, level or lack of formal education and poverty and poor living conditions.